Buraiyen/BENplate/README.md

 - [ ] Remove / replace the `favicon.ico` file in the `public/` directory

 And that's it!
 You're good to go!

+## Hosting

+Since Bun is in its early stages, I **_highly_** recommend that you use [Vercel](https://vercel.com/changelog/bun-install-is-now-supported-with-zero-configuration) to host your app because it works out-of-the-box with zero configurations needed